Toolchain integration

 • interfaces group protocol signals

-• generated VHDL ports are easy to review
+• top-level ports are easy to review

 Top-Level Components